As you may have already heard, Art Bell, long-time paranormal radio show host, has died at at the age of 72, at his home in Pahrump, Nevada on Friday.

 It all started in the ancient Greek city of Cyrene which is now part of modern-day Libya.

 Cyrene was a beautiful and wealthy city; whose prosperity came from the cultivation of the medicinal herb silphium.
-The seeds of this plant had the shape of what we know as a heart, like that of the lamprocapnos spectabilis plant depicted below.
+The seeds of this plant had the shape of what we know as a heart, like, but not related to, that of the lamprocapnos spectabilis plant depicted below.
+Lamprocapnos spectabilis is not extinct, and can be seen in gardens today.

 Below are dried silphium perfoliatum seeds, photographed by K.R.
 Robertson, Illinois Natural History Survey.